cysouw/diathesis/text/c03_prepositions.md

 d.
 Ich breche den Spiegel.
 :::

-Only very few verbs seem to have an obligatory preposition and no other meaning without the preposition, like *appellieren* 'to appeal' [@Next a,b] and *gewöhnen* 'to accustom' [@Next c,d].
+Only very few verbs seem to have an obligatory preposition and no other meaning without the preposition, like *appellieren* 'to appeal' [@next a,b] and *gewöhnen* 'to accustom' [@next c,d].

 :::ex
 a.
 Er appelliert an dein Gewissen.